Liborio Bellomo: Early life

-Bellomo is the son of Salvatore Bellomo.
+Bellomo is the son of Salvatore Bellomo, who was a Genovese soldier and close associate of Anthony "Fat Tony" Salerno.
 He is the double cousin of Genovese associate Liborio Thomas Bellomo; their fathers are brothers and their mothers are sisters.
 This has led law enforcement to confuse their identities on several occasions.
 In 1997, Liborio Thomas Bellomo swore in an affidavit that he was guilty of federal charges instead of Bellomo.
-Salvatore Bellomo was a soldier and close to Anthony "Fat Tony" Salerno.
-Bellomo was initiated in 1977.
+Bellomo graduated from Monsignor Scanlan High School in the Bronx and spent a year at college majoring in mortuary science.

+Criminal career

+Bellomo was inducted into the Genovese crime family in 1977, aged 20, in an induction ceremony held above a pizzeria in East Harlem.

 Acting boss and indictment

 In 1990, Kenneth McCabe, then-organized crime investigator for the United States attorney's office in Manhattan, identified Bellomo as "acting boss" of the crime family following the indictment of Vincent Gigante in the "Windows Case".
 On June 11, 1996, Bellomo was indicted on Racketeer Influenced and Corrupt Organizations Act (RICO) charges, including the murders of mobster Ralph DeSimone and Antonio DiLorenzo, extortion, and labor racketeering.

 DiLorenzo was found shot to death in the backyard of his home in West New York, New Jersey.
 DeSimone was found in the trunk of his car at LaGuardia Airport in Queens, shot five times.
 Both DeSimone and DiLorenzo were allegedly murdered because the Genovese leadership thought they were government informants.

 Bellomo's lawyers stated that their client passed two polygraph tests in which he denied killing anyone.
 FBI agents shaved Bellomo's head, looking for evidence that Bellomo had used lithium to beat the polygraph machines.

 In February 1997, prosecutors dropped the DeSimone and DiLorenzo murder charges and offered Bellomo a chance to plead guilty to extorting payoffs from a construction union and a garbage hauling company.
 Bellomo accepted the deal and was sentenced to 10 years in prison.